Call Mon-Sun:

 The Marketing of Prozac

 In addition to targeting those with depression, Prozac was promoted towards increasingly larger groups of people to continue capitalizing on the drug’s popularity.
 Not only was it recommended to those with diagnosed depression and anxiety, but it was also offered as a potential cure for those who simply struggled with shyness or those looking for an easy way to feel happier.
-Over time Prozac was even marketed towards children, including those under the age of five.
+Over time Prozac was even marketed towards children.
+In fact, the FDA approved it for children age 7 with OCD, and age 8 for children diagnosed with MDD (major depressive disorder.)11,12

 Controversy Over Fluoxetine

 The biggest challenge fluoxetine faces is the truth about its effectiveness.
-Given the general knowledge available about serotonin, SSRIs and how they work together, it seems like addressing depression via an SSRI should be a straightforward process.
-Low serotonin equals depression, so a drug that helps you increase serotonin should cure it.
-What could possibly be missing in this conversation?
-In fact, the conversation about the hype surrounding Prozac is often missing nuance and context.
+A marketing formula was heavily promoted: low serotonin equals depression, so a drug that helps you increase serotonin should cure it.
+Even a child could understand the concept.
+What could possibly be missing in this equation?
+In fact, the conversation about the hype surrounding Prozac is often missing facts about side effects, efficacy, managing Prozac withdrawal safely, as well as nuance and individual contexts of the persons who are prescribed such a drug.

-It’s true that there is an observed relationship between serotonin levels and the listed functions of your body.
+It’s true that there is a relationship between neurochemicals and the functions of the body.
 However, like the other hormones and neurotransmitters in your system, serotonin does not work in isolation.
 There are many distinct factors that could potentially have an impact on the various facets of your health, including depression.
 Under certain circumstances, our emotional state and stress levels can actually affect our brain chemistry.
-This begs the question: are reduced serotonin levels more of a symptom of depression than the source?
+This begs important questions.
+Are reduced serotonin levels more of a symptom of depression than the source?
+Is there a causative and direct relationship at all?

 Risks of Prozac

-serotonin levelThere is also a heightened chance of developing serotonin syndrome while taking Prozac.
-Because the drug interferes with the natural serotonin uptake process, it’s possible for you to end up with too much serotonin.
-Increased serotonin levels subject you to all sorts of negative symptoms on top of Prozac’s side effects and the initial condition that prompted your doctor to prescribe Prozac in the first place.
+As mentioned above, there is also a heightened chance of developing serotonin syndrome while taking Prozac, or any of the SSRI medications.
+Serotonin syndrome occurs most frequently when a dose is changed, when a second serotonergic medication is added, in overdose, or when serotonergic medications are switched.
+Because SSRI drugs interfere with the natural serotonin uptake process, it’s possible for you to end up with too much serotonin being activated.
+Increased serotonin levels subject you to many negative symptoms, on top of Prozac’s side effects, and the initial condition that prompted your doctor to prescribe Prozac in the first place.

-In fact, each of these drugs has a different active ingredient.
+In fact, each of these drugs has a slightly different active ingredient.
 As we know, Prozac depends on the active ingredient fluoxetine.
 Meanwhile, Zoloft has the active ingredient sertraline, and Luvox has the active ingredient fluvoxamine.
-All these ingredients have the same basic purpose, but they affect your body in diverse ways.
+All these ingredients have the same basic purpose, but they affect the body in diverse ways.
 For example, Prozac has different withdrawal symptoms than Zoloft, Luvox side effects differ from Prozac’s, and Zoloft uses differ a bit as compared to Luvox uses.
-That’s why it’s important to apply the same level of critical thinking to every drug you take, regardless of how similar it might seem to others you’ve tried.
-Although both Prozac and Zoloft are Luvox alternatives, the smallest of differences could lead to a significant impact on your health.
+That’s why it’s important to apply the same level of critical thinking to every drug, regardless of how similar they might seem to others.
+Although Prozac, Zoloft and Luvox are all SSRIs, the smallest of differences could lead to a significant impact on a person’s health.

 The Truth About Prozac

-Many people have reported success with Prozac and other SSRIs.
+Some people have reported success with Prozac and other SSRIs.
+And Prozac has some therapeutic use as a bridge medication where other drugs with a shorter half-life may be too difficult to endure in withdrawal.
 However, many people have reported significant side effects and failures as well.
 Unfortunately, the way the media and the medical community frame information about Prozac is often skewed towards the positive, despite what the research indicates.
-That’s why it’s extremely important to be a strong advocate for your own health, starting by becoming as well informed as possible about any new medications.
-Learning background information and your options prior to introducing a new substance into your body could significantly impact your quality of life.
+That’s why it’s extremely important to be a strong advocate for one’s own health, starting by becoming as well informed as possible about any new medications.
+Where possible, learn background information to discuss with your prescriber, and learn more about all available options prior to introducing a new substance into the body.

 Sources: